-- Before you start, be sure to power up and connect your devices according to the above topology. - A DHCP server (typically a gateway/router with the DHCP function enabled) is required to assign IP addresses to the EAPs and clients in your local network. - 1.
-Connect your gateway to the internet. - 2.
-Connect the EAPs to the OLT via optical splitters.
+- Before you start, be sure to power up and connect your devices according to the topology figure. - A DHCP server (typically a gateway/router with DHCP function enabled) is required to assign IP addresses to the EAPs and clients in your local network.